 This egg dish is amped up by a spicy tomato gravy.
 If you want, you can make the gravy and add halved hard-boiled eggs (fried for a little crunch) directly to it.
 But it's easier to just crack eggs into the hot gravy and let them cook, shakshuka-style, to your desired doneness.

 This vinegary Portuguese-Indian classic is hot—and unashamedly so.
-Its punch comes from dried Kashmiri chilies (though you can also use chiles de árbol).
+Its punch comes from dried Kashmiri chiles (though you can also use chiles de árbol).

 Pork Indad (Sweet and Savory Indian Stewed Pork)